Underground Mine Education Center

 We can bring about this step-change through the provision of a surface building where teaching and disassembly/reassembly of components could take place in a safe environment.
 This office/workshop and shared-use facility would improve the convenience of using the UMEC facility in addition to aiding the conduct of research and storing of important equipment in close proximity to the facilities where it is used.

-Preliminary work has begun on design of a multi-use surface facility at the UMEC.
+Preliminary work has begun on a multi-use surface facility at the UMEC.
 An architect provided estimates of the order of $1 million for the construction of a metal building, utilities, contractor’s overhead/profit, and A&E fees.
 The facility would have approximately 6,000 square feet of usable space for a maintenance area for care of mine equipment, classroom for instruction, storage areas for equipment and instruments used for research and change rooms/restrooms.

 If you share this vision for the future of the Montana Tech Mining Engineering Department, please consider making a gift today.
 We greatly appreciate all your past support and your willingness to embrace this vision for the future of Mining Engineering at Montana Tech.